Karabasf/Balanced-Field-Length/Readme.txt

 - Implement more functionality in the excel options

 GUI
-- Better inoperability between the different forms
-- Change the GUI
+- Decoupling of the plane class

-General
-- Add more functionality (e.g. specification of planes etc.)
-- Revise the comparison code for a more general and user friendly approach
-- Make a more related code
+- Make a numeric textbox only
-- Revise the code for more efficiency.
-Rewrite the hard coded sections to a more general approach
-- Maybe a backwards conversion from .NET 4.0 to .NET 3.5 for better compatibility

-Upcoming release information:
-- BFL is now inoperable due to cleaning
+- ?

+Plane class
+- Decoupling with the GUI
+- Abstract the plane further, to enhance modularity

 Version information